imeQ/PornlenProject/README.md

 Pornlen
 ==========================

-Pornlen project based on Java8, Groovy, Gradle, SpringBoot, Jetty, Spring web security, Jsf, Primefaces, Hibernate and H2 Db
+Pornlen project based on Java8, Groovy, Gradle, SpringBoot, SpringLoader, Jetty, Spring web security, Jsf, Primefaces, FlyWay, Hibernate and MySQL

+To run the project for the first time:

+1. Execute FlyWay migrations:
+gradle flywayMigrate

+2. Execute gradle task which starts the server: gradle bootRestart

+3. To stop the server:
-to start call gradle task bootRun, to stop call gradle task bootStop (just intellijs stop button does not work and so you are able to use debugging features)
+gradle bootStop (just intellijs stop button does not work and so you are able to use debugging features)

 Features so far
 ===============